kroyxt/elp-documentation/docs/proposals/official/NumberWords.md

 Single-digit numbers are built from both the consonant and vowel that represents their phonological value plus the consonant "n".

+The Encapsulated Language starts counting ordinals from 0.

 | Numbers | Number Word |
 | ------- | ----------- |
 | 0       | vin         |